Heavy Vehicle Compliance Program

 - 12 Mile Creek (Pacific Highway)

-Who Must Stop At A Heavy Vehicle Checking Station?
+Who Must Stop at a Heavy Vehicle Safety Station?

 Generally all heavy vehicles with a gross vehicle mass (GVM) exceeding eight tonnes must enter the HVCS.

-It is an offence to fail to stop at a HVCS when required.
+It is an offence to fail to stop at a HVSS when required.

-The offence is usually dealt with at Court.
-This means that the Roads and Maritime Services will issue a Court Attendance Notice requiring the driver to attend Court for the matter to be finalised.
+The offence is usually dealt with in court.
+This means that the Roads and Maritime Services will issue a Court Attendance Notice requiring the driver to attend court for the matter to be finalised.

 The Roads and Maritime Services is also likely to issue a Notice to Produce to the registered operator of the vehicle requiring them to nominate the identity of the driver and provide transport records.
 These records will be carefully checked to identify any other offences committed during the journey, such as driver fatigue offences.
 It is not uncommon for a person charged with an offence of failing to stop to also be charged due to errors in their work diaries or other records.

-The maximum penalty that a Court can impose for failing to stop at a HVCS is a fine of $6,600.
+The maximum penalty that a court can impose for failing to stop at a HVSS is a fine of $6,600.

 WHERE TO NEXT?